Last Updated on March 13, 2020

-If it can inspire only one person to cook it instead of opening a can of convenience soup, it’ll make my day.
-I’m dedicating this recipe especially to all those people, who are still claiming that clean eating for them is too complex and time-consuming.
-With this chunky leek and potato soup the opposite is true.This simple leek and potato soup consists just of 3 main ingredients, you can guess them if you look at the photos: leek, potatoes and carrots, with leek playing the dominating role.
+If it can inspire only one person to cook it instead of opening a can of convenience soup, it'll make my day.
+I'm dedicating this recipe especially to all those people, who are still claiming that clean eating for them is too complex and time-consuming.
+With this chunky potato soup – which can be ready in under 30 minutes – the opposite is true.This simple leek and potato soup consists just of 3 main ingredients, you can guess them if you look at the photos: leek, potatoes and carrots, with leek playing the dominating role.
 Leek is together with onion and garlic part of the allium family, hence its aroma is similar to a mixture of onion and garlic, but milder in taste.

 By the way, you can get leek all year round.
 The summer leek is slimmer than the winter vegetable and in comparison it tastes a little milder and tender.
 We'll also look at the top health benefits of leek at the end of this blog post.
 Hint: It is a great veggie to promote digestion and thus perfect for weight management.

 Gourmet cooks recommend to use only the light and light green parts of leek for cooking.
 Not seldom sand and dirt collect between the leaves.
 Ok, I'm using also some darker leaves from the inner part as long as they are clean.
 They give the vegan soup a more intense taste and I love also the color contrast.
 It is best to cut the shaft lengthwise until right before the end of the shaft and rinse it thoroughly.Print

 Leek and potato soup recipe

 - 400 gr./14 oz. leek, trimmed, rinsed well, and chopped in 1⁄4-inch-thick rounds

 - 500 gr./18 oz. potatoes, cubed

 - 1 1/2 liters/50 fl.oz. of vegetable stock

 - 1 pinch of nutmeg

 - salt and pepper to taste